 Fostering a child is another topic covered in this section.
 There is expert advice provided about surrogacy.
 Find out what are the legal rights for a surrogate mother.

-SURROGATES: Some couples consider surrogacy as a practical arrangement for creating a family.
-Check out the legal rights for surrogates and intended parents when using surrogates or donors.
+Some couples consider surrogacy as a practical arrangement for creating a family.
+Check out the legal rights for surrogates and intended parents when using a surrogate or donors.

-Adoption, Fostering, and Surrogacy Laws in the United Kingdom
+Rules of Adoption, Fostering, and Surrogacy Laws in United Kingdom